cdare-ucsb/DerivedCategoryMass/README.md

 ### Installation of Python
 If you are interested in trying out the current implementation, the first step is making sure that you have a recent installation of Python 3 on your system.

+#### Windows
-- For Windows, this requires obtaining the most recent [Python Installation](https://www.python.org/downloads/) from the site, opening the `.exe` file, and checking the box for "Add Python to PATH" (important!).
+ this requires obtaining the most recent [Python Installation](https://www.python.org/downloads/) from the site, opening the `.exe` file, and checking the box for "Add Python to PATH" (important!).
 Next, verify the installation by running either

 ```
 python --version